 Sound’s fair right?
 Not really.
 That only takes care of the sequence and simultaneity of events.
 That’s not the most important influence on how humans experience time.

 David Eagleman, a brilliant neuroscientist, found out that the length of time perceived by the brain depends mainly on how much energy the brain requires to ‘store’ or neurally represent incoming information.
 This means, in simple words, creating new memories.
-The more information you get, the more neural representation required and thus, more energy needed.
+The more information you get, the more neural representation is required and thus, more energy is needed.
+As a consequence, more memory is built for the incoming information.

 Mood and emotions also add psychological ‘weight’ to your memories.
 This, in turn, would affect how much energy it takes to store information.